previous |

 - Choose a number relatively prime to

-x
+x and

-.
+call it e.
 This means that

-is not a prime factor of
+e is not a prime factor of

-or a multiple of it.
+x or a multiple of it.

 - Find

-such that
+d such that

-e * d = 1 mod x
+e * d = 1 mod x.

 To use this technique, divide the plaintext (regarded as a bit